High-order adaptive multi-domain time integration scheme for microscale lithium-ion batteries simulations: Results and discussions

 \section{Results and discussions}

 In this section, numerical studies are conducted based on simulations of the 1D LIB half-cell model presented in \cref{sec:lib_intro}, using the physical parameters listed in~\cref{tab:constants_parameters}.
 We recall that all the transport parameters (conductivities, diffusion coefficients and transference number) are assumed to be constant.
 This simplification does not alter the numerical complexity of the 1D LIB problem; the strong nonlinearity at the solid-electrolyte interface and the ill-conditioned system due to the multiscale physics still remain.
-We use a \textit{Python} code implementation with suitable packages to perform the numerical simulations and analyses.
+We use a Python code implementation with suitable packages to perform the numerical simulations and analyses.
 Throughout this section, the numerical integration of the system of DAEs is performed using the Radau5 method.
+The initial conditions for the differential variables are obtained from \cref{Eq:IC-cs}, while the initialization of the algebraic variables follows \cite{vieira2001direct}, using a transient implicit Euler integration for a negligible time $t=\mathrm{1\times10^{-10}s}$.
 Preliminary studies such as numerical verification of the LIB half-cell model and accuracy of the spatial discretization have been conducted as a natural preliminary step and are presented in \cref{sec:validation_result,sec:space_conv}, respectively.
 They are important to build our confidence in the 1D LIB model as well as its numerical implementation before proceeding with the assessment of the numerical strategy presented below.
+Furthermore, to ensure the reproducibility of our implementation, we provide our code along with all necessary parameters, initial data, and other relevant information in \cite{lib1dmdWebpage}.
+The Jupyter notebooks therein can reproduce results presented in the following.